ahills60/ubuntu-python-dev/README.md

 * Anaconda Python 2019.10
 * Doxygen, LaTeX and GraphViz package
 * Doxypypy with `py_filter`
-* Netifaces module for identifying network interfaces.
+* Netifaces module for identifying network interfaces
+* `semver` library for semantic versioning.

 Also prepares the home folder for OpenSSH keys.